 Most web hosts do a very poor job at explaining what you can or cannot do.
 If you look at homepage of almost any host it looks like it doesn’t matter what plan you choose because they all promise you “unlimited” everything.

 During my extensive research I found only a handful of web hosts who go a step further by including a tiny link that takes you to a page where they explain that their resources are rather finite and you actually do have restrictions.
-Examples of these brave companies include Site5 and DreamHost.
-The links look as if they hope you never click on them, but still their willingness to be more transparent than their colleagues is something I appreciate.
+Examples of these brave companies include A Small Orange, Site5 and even DreamHost.
+Although at times the links to this info look as if they hope you never click on them, but still their willingness to be more transparent than their colleagues is something I appreciate.

 However the rest of hosts (or most of them anyway) explain these details in their terms and conditions, which of course we never read.
 This doesn’t mean they are bad hosts, they simply do this because everyone else does.
 Most customers are ignorant about these matters and will be turned off by restrictions.

 In reality nothing is unlimited in web hosting world, which is understandable and is completely okay.
 The real issue is they won’t tell you what exactly your limits are.
 Even bandwidth and disk space numbers do not really help because there are many other metrics to consider, such as your database size, the number of database queries per hour, the number of simultaneous Apache connections and many other factors.
 You can have a low traffic website and still get suspended for consuming too many shared resources, making server unstable.
 Database-driven websites like WordPress are typically heavy and if you aren’t educating yourself you risk being suspended even with 50 visitors per day.